chrishoina/db-tools-docs/ordsInstallationGuide/chapter5/5-miscellaneous-configuration-options-of-oracle-rest-data-services.md

 This second file (and subsequent log files saved *by date*), is the one that is automatically created for you as a result of setting the `standalone.access.log` property in your ORDS configuration.[^5]

 [^5]: The ORDS-provided access logs, automatically save in the NCSA Common log format.
-Since other logging applications and tools may *expect* to ingest logs in this format, it might be good to consider whether or not you actually want to customize your own Jetty access logs.
+Since other logging applications and tools may *expect* to ingest logs in this format, it might be worth considering whether or not you actually want to customize your own Jetty access logs.
 You can find details on the NCSA Common log format [here](https://en.wikipedia.org/wiki/Common_Log_Format) or visit the *now-archived* [HTTPd page](https://web.archive.org/web/20081218093425/http://hoohoo.ncsa.uiuc.edu/docs/setup/httpd/Overview.html) for more information on the creation of this format.

 **Jetty access log XML file IS NOT included and `standalone.access.log location` IS set**